Published at: 2025-10-30

 Step 2: Maintain basic information

-- Enable: New rules are enabled by default.
+- Enabled: New rules are enabled by default.

 | Key Configuration Items | Description |